-Explorer Ruby realised that she was spending way too much time staring at her screen, like WAY too much time.
-Determined to kick the habit for good, but without the cold sweats and panic of hardcore detoxing; Ruby has journaled the highs, lows and reflections of her 3 week screen reduction revolution.
+Explorer Ruby realised that she was spending way too much time staring at her screen.
+Determined to kick the habit for good, she’s journaled the highs and lows of her 3 week screen reduction revolution.
 Read this (probably on your screen – yes, we know it’s ironic) and then take a good hard look at yourself.

 You’re scrolling the newsfeed in bed.
 Your alarm went off 15 minutes ago and you should definitely be halfway through a bowl of cereal by now.
 But you’re not.
 You’re 14 weeks deep in your ex-boyfriend’s new girlfriend’s best friend’s Instagram feed.